Skip to content

 Sqoop

 To understand Sqoop, let’s say we have released one version of software and now it’s in production and you are implementing some new features and then releasing a new version which requires migration from old data to new data.
-In the same way, even if you love the new concepts of big data, your existing data is still in SQL over distributed server.
-Now, how to convert/migrate these data in such form that it can be useful to Big Data concepts.
-This is the scenario where Sqoop comes in the picture.
+In the same way, even if you love the new concepts of big data, your existing data is still in SQL over the distributed server.
+Now, how to convert/migrate these data in such a form that it can be useful to Big Data concepts.
+This is the scenario where Sqoop comes into the picture.

 Pig

 To analyze and querying a huge data set is not easy with any ordinary language.
-When we are talking about analyzing Pera bytes of data, it requires extensive level of parallel mechanism to analyze data.
+When we are talking about analyzing Pera bytes of data, it requires an extensive level of parallel mechanism to analyze data.

 1. Extensibility